BonzaiBrains/Racoon-SQL-Ledger/README.md

  FTP INSTALLATION:
  -----------------
- If you do not have access to the server's configuration files install Racoon-SQL-Ledger in userspace by ftp'ing all the files to your server.
+ If you do not have access to the server's configuration files install Racoon-Racoon-SQL-Ledger in userspace by ftp'ing all the files to your server.

- a) untar Racoon-SQL-Ledger in your private_html directory
+ a) untar Racoon-Racoon-SQL-Ledger in your private_html directory
- b) turn on script execution for the folder Racoon-SQL-Ledger You can control this with an .htaccess file
+ b) turn on script execution for the folder Racoon-Racoon-SQL-Ledger You can control this with an .htaccess file

    Options +ExecCGI